Foothills Ceramic Art Museum Presents...

 "THE FIRE DANCE: Risk and Reward in Wood-Fired Pottery”

 Featuring the work of 40 national and international ceramic artists

-Exhibiting July 5 through September 23, 2017
+Exhibiting now through September 23, 2017

 Gallery Hours: Tuesdays through Saturdays, 11am to 4pm

-Post-Labor Day celebration on Friday, September 15, from 5 - 8 pm
+Reception: Friday, September 15, from 5 - 8 pm

 - Special Lecture at 6 pm: “Wood-Fired Aesthetics” by Kenneth Underwood

-“Wood has been used to fire pottery for millennia, since the very beginnings of pottery.
-Today a select breed of modern potters (and collectors) admire the effects that can be achieved by the direct interaction of the clay with the flame.
+Wood has been used to fire pottery for millennia, since the very beginnings of pottery.
+In fact wood was one of the first fuels used by humans to vitrify clay pots and utensils.
+Today a select breed of modern potters and collectors admire the effects that can be achieved by the direct interaction of clay and flame.

-I did not come to appreciate wood-fired pieces for many years.
-They all seemed so brown and rough.
-But after buying a teabowl from Chuck Solberg in 2002, I have been hooked.
-I now can see the beauty in a teardrop of glaze that forms at the end of an ash run.
+"I did not come to appreciate wood-fired pieces for many years", recollects Underwood...
+"They all seemed so brown and rough.
+But after buying a teabowl from Chuck Solberg in 2002, and learning about this fascinating process I became hooked.
+I now can see and understand the beauty in a teardrop of glaze that forms at the end of an ash run.
 Or in the teadust crystals that shine like a thousand fireflies.
-Or in the halos and comet tails that form as the flame blows across the pots.
-I hope that this exhibit will help you to appreciate the beauty and subtlety of the wood-fired aesthetic."
+Or in the halos and comet tails that form as the flame blows through the kiln full of pots.
+I hope that this exhibit will help people appreciate the beauty and subtlety of the wood-fired aesthetic."